Genode tool chain

 We use recent Ubuntu LTS releases on our development hosts.
 Hence, Genode should always build without trouble on these platforms.

 Unified tool chain

-Starting with Genode version 11.11, there is a unified tool chain for all base platforms and supported CPU architectures (x86_32, x86_64, and ARM).
+Starting with Genode version 11.11, there is a unified tool chain for all base platforms and supported CPU architectures (x86_32, x86_64, ARM, and RISC-V).
 For Genode development, we highly recommend the use of the official Genode tool chain.
 It can be obtained in two ways: as pre-compiled binaries or manually compiled: